josecamachop/FCParser/README.md

 # FCParser

+Parser for data streams composed of variate (structured and unstructured) sources.

+Contact persons: José Camacho Páez (josecamacho@ugr.es)
+		José Manuel García Jiménez (jgarciag@ugr.es)

+Last modification of this document: 10/Jul/18

 ## Presentation

 The FaaC parser library allows a comfortable, general and highly configurable parsing of network data originating from different sources.
-It has been designed to transform large amounts of heterogeneus network data into a single matrix of data observations suitable for multivariate analysis, without losing relevant information in the process.
+It has been designed to transform large amounts of heterogeneus network data into a single time-resolved stream of data features suitable for the analysis with multivariate techniques and other machine learning tools, hopefully without losing relevant information in the process.

 The parsing process performs mainly 3 actions over the data: